galadhremmin/leowic-3_Labb5/README.md

 Installation instructions
 ------------------------
-To succesfully compile this project, you will need CoreParse and CorePlot.
+To succesfully compile this project, you will need CorePlot.
 Fortunately, [CocoaPods](http://cocoapods.org/) makes it easy to set it up.

 * Install CocoaPods
 `sudo gem install cocoapods`